fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd40.md

         - We hear clinking and turn to see 6 flying swords and 2 suits of armor (more in the background) in motion
         - 3 Carpets jump up and try to grapple Dagon but they all fail
         - Hear footsteps and then "WHO GOES THERE??" (it's the Lord)
-            - Oberon talks it out, the Lord knows of Urgula, Oberon also tells him about Harshnag and the Giant situation
+            - Oberon talks it out, the Lord knows of Urgula, Oberon also tells him about Harshnag and the Giant Slayer Greataxe
-            - Lord Harthos disables the trap and we all sit down for some chit-chat
+            - Lord Zymorgan disables the trap and we all sit down for some chit-chat
-            - Lord Harthos' son took the axe and left, ran off with a common thief
+            - Lord Zymorgan' son took the axe and left, ran off with a common thief
-            - Says the thief was from Yatar (next to Tribor), son & thief are in Everlund (3 days walk)
+            - Says the thief was in Yatar (next to Tribor) with a thief (3 days walk)
+            - Can walk 3 days to Everlund & take the teleporter thingy to Yatar
     - (fast-forward the walk to Everlund)